-I am committed to restoring the faith in and support for public education.
 I believe that we must put the education of our children at the forefront of all that we do.
 I seek meaning and purpose during these extraordinary times.

 Most importantly, I believe that we are the ones we've been waiting for.